Benoit Mandelbrot: Randomness and fractals in financial markets

 Mandelbrot saw financial markets as an example of "wild randomness", characterized by concentration and long-range dependence.
 He developed several original approaches for modelling financial fluctuations.
 In his early work, he found that the price changes in financial markets did not follow a Gaussian distribution, but rather Lévy stable distributions having infinite variance.
 He found, for example, that cotton prices followed a Lévy stable distribution with parameter α equal to 1.7 rather than 2 as in a Gaussian distribution.
 "Stable" distributions have the property that the sum of many instances of a random variable follows the same distribution but with a larger scale parameter.
 The latter work from the early 60s was done with daily data of cotton prices from 1900, long before he introduced the word 'fractal'.
 In later years, after the concept of fractals had matured, the study of financial markets in the context of fractals became possible only after the availability of high frequency data in finance.

 In the late 1980s, Mandelbrot used intra-daily tick data supplied by Olsen & Associates in Zurich to apply fractal theory to market microstructure.
 This cooperation led to the publication of the first comprehensive papers on scaling law in finance.
 This law shows similar properties at different time scales, confirming Mandelbrot's insight of the fractal nature of market microstructure.
 Mandelbrot's own research in this area is presented in his books Fractals and Scaling in Finance and The (Mis)behavior of Markets.

 Developing "fractal geometry" and the Mandelbrot set

 As a visiting professor at Harvard University, Mandelbrot began to study mathematical objects called Julia sets that were invariant under certain transformations of the complex plane.
 Building on previous work by Gaston Julia and Pierre Fatou, Mandelbrot used a computer to plot images of the Julia sets.
-While investigating the topology of these Julia sets, he studied the Mandelbrot set which was introduced by him in 1979.
+While investigating the topology of these Julia sets, he studied the Mandelbrot set which he began visualizing in late 1979 and first published on in 1980.